-This Course has been developed so that it follows the international module syllabus W502 - Thermal Environment published on Ohtatraining.org and also available on the British Occupational Hygiene Society (BOHS), Faculty of Occupational Hygiene website at www.bohs.org.
+This Course has been developed so that it follows the module syllabus M502 Thermal Environment available on the British Occupational Hygiene Society (BOHS) website at www.bohs.org.

-At the time of publication every care has been taken to ensure all topics covered in the syllabus for the subject (W502) have been included in this Student Manual.
+At the time of publication every care has been taken to ensure all topics covered in the syllabus for the subject (M502) have been included in this Student Manual.

-The developers of this Student Manual take no responsibility for any material which appears in online versions of the syllabus for Module W502 which is not covered in this manual.
+The developers of this Student Manual take no responsibility for any material which appears in online versions of the syllabus for Module M502 which is not covered in this manual.